Some unusual data on animals

 This study is the first comprehensive attempt to reconstruct the bird population in North America from 1970 to 2017.
 Included in the study was data from 143 NEXRAD weather radar stations, which are located in many places in the U.S.

-Mr. Ken Rosenberg, a senior scientist at the Cornell Lab of Ornithology and American Bird Conservancy, says they were shocked by their findings.
-It is not easy to conduct a study like this which includes more than 500 species.
-It was known some species were in decline but then others were recuperating.
+Mr. Ken Rosenberg, a senior scientist at the Cornell Lab of Ornithology and American Bird Conservancy, says their findings shocked them.
+It is difficult to conduct a study like this which includes over 500 species.
+They knew some species were in decline, but then others were recuperating.

 The result of the study was a sad surprise to all involved.
 The reasons for this decline are obvious.
 Pesticides and herbicides, loss of habitat, climate change, hunting, EMF, and other human actions that unbalance the ecosystem.

 These were only 3 stories picked from the list of the Year in Critters.
-Once again, it shows that the meddling of humans with Mother Nature can have bad results, of which the long term consequences are not always foreseeable.
+Once again, it shows that the meddling of humans with Mother Nature can have terrible results, of which the long-term consequences are not always foreseeable.
 I would be interested to hear your opinion.

 Source: Sierra Club newsletter of 15 January 2020, article by Paul Rauber on 3 January 2020